Rock Climbing • Kayaking • Skydiving • Backpacking

 Most of us love admiring clear blue skies.
 Some of us wish we could fly.
 Others jump out of planes and experience both.
 Chambersburg Skydiving is a world-renowned skydiving instructional institution and jump site.
 See the beautiful Valley and mountains in a different and thrilling way while having the time and ride of your life.
 Hold onto your hats.
 1. 2.
 3. Jump!
 TIP: Call ahead to book your jump.
 Bring a packed lunch since you may be there for 5-6 hours depending on weather.

-If jumping out of a plane is too extreme and you’d rather be tethered to a line to fly through the air – try ziplining at Roundtop Mountain Resort’s Tree House Zips.
+If jumping out of a plane is too extreme and you’d rather be tethered to a line to fly through the air – try the Vertical Trek Canopy Tour at Roundtop Mountain Resort.
 For a totally unique ride try rolling down the mountain suspended inside an 11-foot diameter OGO Ball.
 In the colder months, unleash your best skiing or snowboarding moves on Roundtop’s pristine powder.

 Make it a Weekend